ibm-s390-cloud/ocp-kvm-ipi-automation/docs/DOCUMENTATION.md

 ## Purpose / Target Audience

 The playbooks in this repository are intended for setting up OpenShift clusters on Linux hosts that will be used for demonstration, education or proof-of-concept type purposes and thus are short-lived by intent.
 These playbooks are not meant to set up OpenShift clusters for production purposes or any kind of production-level workloads.
-Please note that OpenShift clusters set up by these playbooks will not be supported by Red Hat nor IBM.
+Please note that OpenShift clusters set up by these playbooks will neither be supported by Red Hat nor IBM.

 ## Prerequisites